9K35 Strela-10: Missiles

 The Strela-10 system was originally designed to use the 9M37 missile as its primary weapon, but its launch system was designed to be also backwards compatible with the 9M31M missile of the earlier 9K31 Strela-1.

-Each 9M37 missile is 2,200 mm (7.2 ft) long, weighs 40 kg (88 pounds) and carries a 3.5 kg (7–15 pound) warhead.
+Each 9M37 missile is 2,200 mm (7.2 ft) long, weighs 40 kg (88 pounds) and carries a 3.5 kg (7.7 pound) warhead.
 The maximum speed of the missile is near Mach 2, engagement range is from 800 to 5000 m (0.3–3 miles) and engagement altitude is between 10 and 3500 m (33-11,500 ft).
 (The ranges define the zone of target intercept, minimum and maximum launch distances are longer for approaching and shorter for receding targets, depending on the target's speed, altitude and flight direction.)

 Four missiles are mounted on the turret in boxes, ready to launch, and eight more are carried inside the vehicle as reloads.
 Reloading takes around 3 minutes.

-The 9M37 was quickly replaced with a slightly improved 9M37M (main improvement was in more efficient autopilot system for missile flight path control), and later the more significantly upgraded 9M333, which introduced:
+The 9M37 was quickly replaced with a slightly improved 9M37M (the main improvement was a more efficient autopilot system for missile flight path control), and later the significantly upgraded 9M333, which introduced the following: